Jamal Mahjoub: Published work

 Writing in The Observer, Zoë Heller described Mahjoub's first novel, Navigation of a Rainmaker (1989), as providing "a rich picture, both of Africa's vast, seemingly insuperable problems – and of the moral dilemmas faced by a well-meaning, ineffectual stranger".
 Wings of Dust (1994), Mahjoub's second novel, explores the legacy of the first generation of Northern Sudanese who were educated in the West in the 1950s and inherited the task of creating the newly independent nation.
 In the Hour of Signs (1996) recounts the story of the Mahdi, who led a revolt in 19th-century Turko-Egyptian Sudan, expelling the Khedive Ismail's troops.
 According to the TLS, the novel conveys "A profound awareness that man refuses to learn from history, because he is blind to the guises in which it repeats itself."
 In the process General Gordon was killed, which led to the British Reconquest and the formation of the Anglo-Egyptian Sudan in 1898.
 World Literature Today noted that "Mahjoub's first three novels can be loosely read as a trilogy of political events in Sudan.
 Emulating the turmoil and uncertainty of the Sudan, his writing distinguishes itself by its dynamism".

 The Carrier (1998) is split between the early 17th century and present-day Denmark, where an archaeological find reveals a link to a visitor from the Arab world in medieval times.
-The novel's astronomical theme touches on the discovery of Heliocentricity and the work of Danish astronomer Tycho Brahe.
+The novel's astronomical theme centres on the intercultural transmission of knowledge through the translation of Arabic sources which led to the discovery of Heliocentricity and the work of Danish astronomer Tycho Brahe.
 Travelling with Djinns (2003) tells the story of Yasin, a man with a similar background to the author, who absconds with his young son Leo and travels through Europe in a Peugeot 504.
 In The Drift Latitudes (2006), Rachel, following the death of her son, becomes aware of the existence of a half-sister, Jade; the product of a relationship her father had late in life.
 The novel depicts life around a jazz club in Liverpool frequented by African sailors in the 1960s.
 Nubian Indigo (2006) addresses the author's Nubian heritage on his father's side.
 The novel uses a mixture of fable and multiple characters to describe events around the evacuation of Nubian villages as a consequence of the raising of the Aswan High Dam.
 The novel was first published in French in 2006.

 His non-fiction writing includes the travel memoir A Line in the River: Khartoum, City of Memory (2018), which was longlisted for the Ondaatje Prize.

 He has published a range of non-fiction, including: The New York Times; Granta; Guernica magazine; Selmeyyah; Life Under Lockdown (Gaza); The Halflife of a Revolution.
 He has also contributed to the Palestine Festival of Literature (PalFest) anthology This is not a Border (Bloomsbury, 2017) and The Best American Essays (Harper Collins 2008).

 A brother-in-law of the novelist Leila Aboulela, he wrote in 2022 of his difficult relationship with his siblings.